-Plan on nearly twice the amount of time you would use to decrease the functional items in your room to process your sentimental.
+Plan on nearly twice the amount of time you would use to decrease your room's functional items to process your sentimental.
 For instance, I spent 4 hours downsizing my daughter’s shared bedroom.
 The majority of the items sorted involved clothes, books, make-up, and old school papers.

 Give yourself enough time to process nostalgia so you can downsize with more success.